EVER HEARD OF PINK TAX?

-Have you ever heard of Pink Tax?
-It’s the extra cost that is applied to products marketed towards womxn, with the term stemming from the observation that many of these products are pink.
+Have you ever heard of pink tax?
+It’s the extra cost that is applied to products marketed towards women, with the term stemming from the observation that many of these products are pink.
 Sometimes the extra costs are taxes, but more often it’s simply gender-based price discrimination.

 Femcare is where it’s most noticeable

 Femcare is a term used to cover the female hygienic products industry.
 One of the areas of Pink Tax that gets the most attention is the infamous Tampon Tax – a tax that is applied to tampons, pads, panty liners, etc. because these products are deemed non-essential and a luxury product.
 We get it if you’re a little taken aback by that sentence.
 How are pads, panty liners, tampons and such not deemed an everyday necessity?
 For a long time, they have not been considered so – but in 2007, the EU introduced a new directive that allowed member states to reduce the tampon tax down to 5 percent.
 Yet still, less than half the member states have reduced the tampon tax to 15 percent or less.
 In countries like Denmark, Croatia and Sweden, the Tampon tax is at 25 percent, and in Hungary it’s at 27 percent.

 At DUSK we think that we all need to work together to advocate for equal rights and fairness when it comes to gender- and menstrual equity, and a good place to start is to demand economic justice; because being a born in a certain body should not mean being financially punished.